fkarg/fkarg.github.io/staged/ego-enemy.md

 by what lies ahead.
 Humbled by its magnitude and determined to see it through regardless.

-Starting out, you can be sure that you're not nearly as good as you think you are, that you have an attitude that needs to be readjusted, and that most of what you think you know or learned in books and schools is out of date or wrong.
+Starting out, you can be sure about multiple things:
+- that you're not as good as you think you are
+- that you have an attitude that needs to be readjusted
+- that most of what you think you know or learned in books and schools is out of date or wrong

 Be someone to create paths for others, this will reduce your ego at a critical point in your career, allowing you to absorb and learn.
 Help yourself by